MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 > [!NOTE]
 > - Tokens for corporate-owned devices with a work profile will not expire automatically.
 If an admin decides to revoke a token , the profile associated with it will not be displayed in **Devices** > **Android** > **Android enrollment** > **Corporate-owned devices with work profile**.
 To see all profiles associated with both active and inactive tokens, click on **Filter** and check the boxes for both "Active" and "Inactive" policy states.
 > - For corporate-owned work profile (COPE) devices, the `afw#setup` enrollment method and the Near Field Communication (NFC) enrollment method are only supported on devices running Android 8-10.
 They are not available on Android 11.
-For further details, refer to the Google developer docs [here](https://developers.google.com/android/management/provision-device#company-owned_devices_for_work_and_personal_use:~:text=Note%3A%20DPC%20identifier%20method%20only%20supports%20full%20device%20management%20provisioning%20and%20cannot%20be%20used%20for%20corporate%2Downed%2C%20personally%20enabled,(COPE)%20provisioning%20on%20Android%2011%20devices.,-Company%2Downed).
+For more information, see the Google developer docs [here](https://developers.google.com/android/management/provision-device#company-owned_devices_for_work_and_personal_use:~:text=Note%3A%20DPC%20identifier%20method%20only%20supports%20full%20device%20management%20provisioning%20and%20cannot%20be%20used%20for%20corporate%2Downed%2C%20personally%20enabled,(COPE)%20provisioning%20on%20Android%2011%20devices.,-Company%2Downed).

 You must create an enrollment profile so that users can enroll corporate-owned work profile devices.
 When the profile is created, it provides you with an enrollment token (random string) and a QR code.
 Depending on the Android OS and version of the device, you can use either the token or QR code to [enroll the dedicated device](#enroll-the-corporate-owned-work-profile-devices).